 If you are thinking about catching some rainwater for irrigation and you already have all your downspouts and surface drains plumbed to the storm drain, this can be a great scenario.
-Like our client on today’s featured project, you can intercept the pipe to the storm drain with a sump and a pump to deliver the water to storage tanks at a convenient location on your property.
+In this project, we intercepted the pipe to the storm drain with a sump and a pump to deliver the water to storage tanks at a convenient location on this client’s property.

 It is important to filter the water before pumping it to the storage tanks, especially when you are including surface drains as well as roof drains.
 We added a sediment bag filter to this system, which slides out easily for servicing.